systembolaget/Physical-computing-sensor-LED-tutorial-3a-Progressive-collision-alert-with-MaxBotix-MB1242/README.md

 # Physical computing sensor tutorial - Progressive collision alert with MaxBotix MB1242

 Collision or parking alert.
-How to read a sensor and give audible/visual feedback with Arduino using millis() and FastLED.
-Say goodbye to blocking delay()
+How to read a sensor and give audible/visual feedback with Arduino using millis() and FastLED - say goodbye to blocking delay()

 ### Result